Joseph Smith Papyri: The Book of Abraham Scroll or the Breathing Permit belonging to the priest Hôr

 JSP I, X, XI, and Facsimile #3 can be reassembled to partially reconstruct the scroll containing the Breathing Permit, Book of Breathing or Sensen Text belonging to the priest Hôr (also known as Horus).
 Portions of the papyri from JSP X and XI were damaged, and re-pasted incorrectly into lacunae in JSP IV, but do not belong to JSP IV.
 The handwriting was identified as being "of the late Ptolemaic or early Roman Period, about the time of Christ".
-Jan Quaegebeur has suggested a date in the first half of the second century B.C.
+Jan Quaegebeur has suggested a date in the first half of the second century BC.

 This scroll is widely believed by both Mormon and non-Mormon scholars to be the scroll from which the Book of Abraham came.
 This is based on the inclusion of Facsimile #1 (JSP I) and #3 from this scroll in the Book of Abraham, and titled by Joseph Smith as "from the Book of Abraham".
 Further evidence is that characters from this scroll were sequentially copied into the Book of Abraham translation manuscripts.
 The official position taken by the LDS church on the papyri is that "Mormon and non-Mormon Egyptologists agree that the characters on the fragments do not match the translation given in the book of Abraham."
 Given this, some Mormon apologists have postulated that the Book of Abraham manuscript was appended to the end of this scroll, and is no longer extant.
 The evidence for this claim is 1840s and 1850s accounts from visitors to Nauvoo who viewed the papyri after they had been separated and framed.

 By taking the length of current fragments, and estimating how much space would have been taken by the missing section of the Book of Breathing, the size of the scroll has been estimated to be between 150 and 156 cm.

 The length of the scroll and the possibility that the Book of Abraham could have been appended to the end of it have been the source of great controversy and much research.
 It is not uncommon for texts to be appended to funerary rolls, however a non-funerary text would be unique.
 The length of the scroll can also be estimated by looking at recurring damage caused by scroll windings, but even this has been debated.
 The editors of the LDS Church-funded Joseph Smith Papers project favored the shorter scroll theory, by relegating the longer scroll estimates to speculative footnotes (see: Controversy surrounding the length of the Hôr scroll).